 The Treasurer shall be responsible for the supervision and management of the financial affairs of the Society; shall maintain procedures requiring that all funds received by the Society be deposited in an account (or accounts) designated by the Board of Directors; shall, in consultation with the Board of Directors and the Executive Director, contract with an independent auditing firm to audit the Society’s financial affairs on an annual basis and may contract with an independent accounting firm to assist in the keeping of the Society’s financial books and records of account.
 The Treasurer shall maintain transaction records of all of the Society’s accounts available for inspection by the Board of Directors; shall provide regular and timely budget projections and reports of the Society’s financial condition to the Board of Directors and Board of Governors.

 The Regional Vice Presidents shall each serve the interests of those members, Sections, and Student Sections within their geographical area and assist in the development of new memberships (recruitment of new members), and the establishment and proper functioning of all Sections within their Regions.

 Governors shall assist the Vice Presidents in the Regions in which they reside in the development and maintenance of the local Sections and activities within the Region; work with the Board of Governors to further the goals and activities of the Society as a whole; and participate in activities of the Society’s committees.

 The AES makes a contribution toward the travel costs incurred by Board members in the course of their duties.
 More information about this and about the duties and responsibilities of Board members may be obtained from the Nominations Chair.

-It is important that your submission be complete in order to provide the Nominations Committee with adequate information to assess your proposed candidate.
 In no case does a submission to the Committee constitute any guarantee that the nominee will appear on the next Society election ballot.